thrive-spectrexq/netcapx/README.md

 # netcapx

-netcapx is a network capturing tool that provides a GUI for capturing network packets and saving the captured data.
-This project consists of two main parts:
+netcapx is a network capturing tool that provides a GUI for capturing network packets.

 ## Backend Setup